Day One: Collections Seminar

 Fee Per Person/Per Seminar

-Limited number of registrations available.
+A limited number of spots are available.
 Register early to secure your seat.
-Walk-ins accommodated on a space available basis.
-Your investment includes instruction, extensive handouts, continental breakfast, lunch, and two (2) refreshment breaks.
+Walk-ins will be accommodated according to availability.
+Your investment includes instruction, handouts, continental breakfast, lunch, and two refreshment breaks.

 Registrant Cancellation Policy

 Refunds will be granted less a $50 processing fee for cancellations received on or before six weeks prior to the seminar.
 No refunds will be given within six weeks of the start date.
 Substitutions are always welcome.